-At March 31, 2011, Occidental had approximately \$2.1 billion in cash on hand and available but unused committed bank credit facilities of approximately \$1.5 billion.
-Income and cash flows are largely dependent on crude oil, NGL and natural gas prices and volumes, all of which, except domestic natural gas prices, increased in the first three months of 2011, compared to the same period of 2010.
+At September 30, 2011, Occidental had approximately \$4.0 billion in cash on hand.
+In addition, Occidental currently has available but unused lines of committed bank credit of \$2.0 billion.
+Income and cash flows are largely dependent on crude oil, NGL and natural gas prices and volumes.
+The first nine months of 2011, compared to the same period of 2010, had higher crude oil and NGL prices and volumes.
 Occidental believes that cash on hand and cash generated from operations will be sufficient to fund its operating needs and planned capital expenditures, dividends and any debt payments.

-Occidental's cash flow from operations for the three months ended March 31, 2011 and 2010 was approximately \$2.2 billion for each period.
-Net income increased \$0.4 billion from \$1.1 billion for the three months ended March 31, 2010 to \$1.5 billion for the three months ended March 31, 2011.
-This increase was offset by the timing of cash collections in both periods resulting in a working capital build-up in the first quarter of 2011.
-In the first three months of 2011, compared to the same period in 2010, Occidental's average worldwide realized prices for crude oil and NGL were 24 percent and 11 percent higher, respectively, while the average realized natural gas price decreased 25 percent in the U.S., where approximately 63 percent of Occidental's natural gas was produced.
-The overall impact of the chemical and midstream and marketing segments' margins on cash flow changes was less significant than the impact of the oil and gas segment changes because the chemical and midstream and marketing segments are significantly smaller.
+Occidental's cash flow from operations for the nine months ended September 30, 2011 was approximately \$8.6 billion, compared to \$6.7 billion for the same period in 2010.
+The most important sources of the increase in operating cash flow in 2011, compared to 2010, were higher worldwide crude oil and NGL prices, as well as higher oil and gas segment volumes.
+In the first nine months of 2011, compared to the same period in 2010, Occidental's average worldwide realized prices for crude oil and NGL were 32 and 27 percent higher, respectively, while the average realized natural gas price decreased 9 percent in the U.S., where approximately 63 percent of Occidental's natural gas was produced.
+The overall impact of the chemical and midstream and marketing segments' margins on cash flow was less significant than the increases in oil and gas segment cash flows because the chemical and midstream and marketing segments are significantly smaller.

-Occidental's net cash used by investing activities was \$1.7 billion for the first three months of 2011, compared to \$1.1 billion for the same period of 2010.
-The 2011 amount included payments of \$3.0 billion for acquisitions of various interests in domestic oil and gas properties and \$2.6 billion of cash received from the sale of the Argentine discontinued operations.
-The 2010 amount included cash payments for foreign contracts and acquisitions of various oil and gas interests of \$299 million.
-Capital expenditures for the first three months of 2011 were \$1.3 billion, including \$1.2 billion for oil and gas.
-Capital expenditures for the first three months of 2011 were \$1.3 billion, including \$1.2 billion for oil and gas.
+Occidental's net cash used by investing activities was \$6.5 billion for the first nine months of 2011, compared to \$4.7 billion for the same period of 2010.
+The 2011 amount included payments of \$4.1 billion for acquisitions of various interests in domestic oil and gas properties and the Al Hosn project and \$2.6 billion of cash received from the sale of the Argentine discontinued operations.
+The 2010 amount included payments of \$1.6 billion for acquisitions of various interests in domestic oil and gas properties, mostly in the Permian and midcontinent regions, and approximately \$200 million for foreign contracts.
+Capital expenditures for the first nine months of 2011 were \$5.0 billion, including \$4.1 billion for oil and gas.
+Capital expenditures for the first nine months of 2010 were \$2.6 billion, including \$2.1 billion for oil and gas.

-Occidental's net cash used by financing activities was \$959 million in the first three months of 2011, compared to \$491 million used for the same period of 2010.
-The 2011 amount included the early repayment of Occidental's debt of \$1.5 billion, short-term borrowings of \$1.0 billion, dividend payments of \$310 million and \$121 million of distributions paid to a noncontrolling interest partner.
-The 2010 amount included payments of \$227 million and dividend payments of \$269 million.
+Occidental's net cash used by financing activities was \$0.7 billion in the first nine months of 2011, compared to net cash used by financing activities of \$1.2 billion for the same period of 2010.
+The 2011 amount included \$2.1 billion of net proceeds received from the August 2011 debt issuance, the early repayment of \$1.5 billion of Occidental's debt, dividend payments of \$1.1 billion, purchases of treasury stock of \$159 million and \$121 million of distributions paid to a noncontrolling interest partner.
+The 2010 amount included the repayment of Occidental's debt of \$311 million and dividend payments of \$848 million.

-As of March 31, 2011, under the most restrictive covenants of its financing agreements, Occidental had substantial capacity for additional unsecured borrowings, the payment of cash dividends and other distributions on, or acquisitions of, Occidental stock.
+As of September 30, 2011, under the most restrictive covenants of its financing agreements, Occidental had substantial capacity for additional unsecured borrowings, the payment of cash dividends and other distributions on, or acquisitions of, Occidental stock.

-Occidental's capital spending estimate for 2011 is approximately \$6.8 billion and Occidental will focus on the goal of keeping Occidental's returns well above its cost of capital.
+Occidental's capital spending estimate for 2011 is approximately \$7.0 billion and Occidental will focus on the goal of keeping Occidental's returns well above its cost of capital.